How to optimize images for SEO: 14 Essential tips for image SEO

 If you want to learn more about srcset and how to use it for responsive images, read about it here.

-13. Add Structured Data
+13. Add structured data

 Structured data is a standardized format that provides search engines with additional information about your website content, helping them better understand and categorize it.
 For images, structured data can enhance your travel blog’s visibility by making it eligible for rich results in search engine results pages (SERPs), such as image carousels.